-On Febrauary 11th and 12th UFV's Student Life Department is hosting the university's first Service Learning Day.
-Twenty UFV students will participate in two social days of action and reflection at the Abbotsford Food Bank warehouse and Fraser Valley Gleaner's Society.
-Free to participate, and with lunch, transportation and a sleepover at UHouse included, participants will get a backstage pass to the inside workings of the Food Bank and Gleaner's and insider knowledge on their services in the Fraser Valley.
+This past Febrauary 11th and 12th UFV's Student Life Department held the university's first Service Learning Day.
+Twenty UFV students particpated in two social days of action and reflection at the Abbotsford Food Bank warehouse and Fraser Valley Gleaner's Society.
+Free to participate, and with lunch, transportation and a sleepover at UHouse included, participants got a backstage pass to the inside workings of the Food Bank and Gleaner's and insider knowledge on their services in the Fraser Valley.

 A staple event among many of Canada's top universities, Service Learning Day puts into practice the belief that the best lessons happen outside the classroom.
 The day is designed as an introductory event for those interested in getting involved with Student Life, giving back to their community or simply meeting new people on campus.

 More than classic volunteering, Service Learning Day brings together a group of engaged students, frames their work in a broader educational context and makes volunteerism a vehicle for learning.
 Service learning is a rewarding way to integrate social responsibility and UFV Institutional Learning Outcomes with hands on community action.